Manage data store backups

 The following diagram shows a data store made up of one computer (the primary machine) for storing your data, plus a network drive to store backup files.
 Storing the backup files on a machine separate from the data store protects you from losing the backup files if the machine running the data store fails.

 Be aware that backup files only contain the data used by your portal's hosted feature layers.
 Backup files do not maintain a backup of scene layer data or caches, the ArcGIS Server site, or your portal.
 Rather, backups help you recover feature layer data lost if the data store's primary machine fails.
 If you want your hosted feature layers to work, even if the primary machine fails, set up a standby machine.

-If needed, you can use the backupdatastore utility to manually create a backup of the feature layer data.
+If needed, you can manually create a backup of the feature layer data using the backupdatastore utility.

-If you need to move your data store's hosted feature layer data to a newer release of ArcGIS Data Store, or you want to restore the data to an installation of ArcGIS Data Store on a machine with a different operating system, export the data store, and import it to the other ArcGIS Data Store.
+If you need to move your data store's hosted feature layer data to a newer release of ArcGIS Data Store, or you want to restore the data to an installation of ArcGIS Data Store on a machine with a different operating system, export the data store's feature layer data, and import it to the other ArcGIS Data Store.

-If you did not specify a domain ArcGIS Data Store account when you installed or upgraded ArcGIS Data Store, set the data store service to run using a domain account now, and grant that account read and write access to a shared network directory.
-Next, use the changebackuplocation utility to move your data store backup files to the shared directory on a different machine.
-Ensure there is enough storage space to hold all the files that are included in a relational data store backup.
+Set the data store service to run using a domain account, grant that account read and write access to a shared network directory, and use the changebackuplocation utility to move your data store backup files to the shared directory on a different machine.
+Ensure there is enough storage space to hold all the files that are included in a data store backup.
 The number of files and size of the files will vary depending on your data, your backup schedule, and the number of days you retain backups.
 Be sure to monitor the size of the backup directory and adjust these settings as needed.

 The changebackuplocation utility is installed in the <ArcGIS Data Store installation directory>\datastore\tools directory.